Ira C. Kepford: After VF-17

 At the end of his two tours, Kepford was the Navy's ranking ace with 16 credited victories.
-Likewise, VF-17 returned to the United States as the highest scoring squadron to date, credited with 154 enemy planes definitely destroyed in 79 days of combat.
+VF-17 returned to the United States as the highest scoring squadron to date, credited with 154 enemy planes definitely destroyed in 79 days of combat.
 News of the squadron's success spread quickly.
 Newspapers celebrated Kepford's achievement and the Freedom of Opportunity program aired a dramatization of Kepford's life on coast-to-coast radio.
 In June 1944, Kepford spoke at a war rally in Illinois while his squadron commander, Blackburn, flew above the audience.

 VF-84 carried the lineage forward.
 Kepford joined a number of VF-17 alumni in the newly formed squadron and stayed on from summer through early December 1944 while the men trained in the use of rockets, completed carrier qualifications, etc. Kepford was detached and given a post at Naval Air Station San Diego as a carrier air group fighter instructor.
 He was selected to assist in the inspection of the newly commissioned USS Boxer, evaluating the performance of the ship's air group.

 Post-war

+Kepford and his wife Kraeg had a son and daughter, and several grandchildren.

 Kepford remained in the US Naval Reserve until 1956, when he retired from the service.
 Upon retirement he was promoted to lieutenant commander on the strength of his combat citations.
 Kepford worked for more than 10 years at the Liggett-Rexall company, where he climbed from store associate to Vice President of Marketing and finally, in 1960, to President of Liggett Drug Co.
 He retired the same year.
 After dabbling in investments for a time, in 1978 he moved to Harbor Springs, Michigan, where he lived until his death in 1987.
-He was 68 years old.
+He was 67 years old.

 He is buried at Lakeside Cemetery in Muskegon, Michigan.